Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 There are numerous advantages to container gardening that reduce plant maintenance.

-Overall, dealing with plant issues is likely to take less time for you.
-Also, you can avoid getting rid of and replacing plants by simply bringing containers inside during the winter.
+Overall, dealing with plant issues is likely to take less time.
+Also, you can avoid getting rid of and replacing plants by bringing containers inside during the winter.

 21. Add Rock Gardens